TylerSterlingTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/D0oncUh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within the file ost-config.php, the inheritance was disabled and the permissions were set for everyone to be able to have full control, modify, read & execute, read, and write.
+Within the file "ost-config.php", the inheritance was disabled and the permissions were set for everyone to have full control, modify, read & execute, read, and write permissions.
 </p>
 <br />